timmolderez/inspector-jay/README.md

 Inspector Jay
 =============

-Inspector Jay lets you inspect Java objects and Clojure data structures with a simple graphical user interface.
+Inspector Jay is an inspection utility that can help you to debug and/or understand Clojure/Java code.
+Just pass an object or data structure to the `inspect` function and you can quickly examine its contents in a simple graphical user interface.

 - Inspect just about anything that is reachable from an object by navigating Inspector Jay's tree structure.
 - Examine the field values of objects, as well as the return values (or even exceptions) of invoked methods.